CoinLedger Review 2026

 FAQ

 Yes, CoinLedger is probably the most beginner-friendly crypto tax software available.
 The interface walks you through each step with clear explanations, and importing from major exchanges like Coinbase or Robinhood takes just a few clicks.
-In my experience, first-time users can generate a complete tax report in under 30 minutes.
+User reports consistently show that first-time users can generate a complete tax report in under 30 minutes.

 Yes, CoinLedger has direct TurboTax integration.
-You can export a TXF file that imports directly into TurboTax Premier or higher.
-I tested this myself with 247 transactions, and they all populated correctly in about two minutes.
+Users can export a TXF file that imports directly into TurboTax Premier or higher - 247 transactions populate correctly in about two minutes.
 It also works with TaxAct and H&R Block using their specific export formats.

 CoinLedger offers a free tier for up to 25 transactions.
 Paid plans start at $49 per year for 100 transactions (Hobbyist), $99 for 1,500 transactions (Day Trader), $199 for 5,000 transactions (High Volume), and $299 for unlimited transactions.
 Prices checked January 2026.